robertwahler/repo_manager/example/README.markdown

 Using Repoman to Backup and Synchronize PC Game Saves
 =====================================================

-Use case:  Backup and synchronization of PC save games folders.
+Use case:  Backup and synchronization of PC save games folders to a central repository (ie Drop Box folder).
 Game saves are typically scattered across multiple folders and drives.

 This example demonstrates the following features: